MTBO, Long Distance Event, North Pentlands

 Type of terrain: Moorland

-LOCATION & TERRAIN: The North Pentlands event will be held on the north western part of the Pentlands mega map which has been adapted for mountain bike orienteering.
+EVENT SUMMARY (LOCATION & TERRAIN): The North Pentlands event will be held on the north western part of the Pentlands mega map which has been adapted for mountain bike orienteering.
+The terrain is primarily open grassland and upland moorland with an extensive path and track network that includes the surfaced and unsurfaced “Pentland Paths” together with a range of smaller unmaintained double and single track which will allow some fantastic cycling.
+Route choices may include some small quiet public roads.
 The adjacent 'thumbnail' is a foot orienteering map and only covers the general Dreghorn area but you can see a reasonable copy of the whole Pentlands mega map here.

 TERRAIN SPECIAL NOTE: Route choices may include small quiet public roads.
 The Edinburgh city bypass should not be used under any circumstances (bikes are banned from the bypass) and locals should not be tempted to use routes that are not on the mapped area!